Group Publishing

-It's crunch time, folks.
-Will kids find rooms full of eagar volunteers -- or are you still looking for supply gatherers and registrars?
+Will the kids in your ministry find rooms full of eager volunteers—or are you still looking for supply gatherers and registrars?
 What will you do?
 (Other than pull out your hair?)

-Children's Ministry Magazine recently sat down with three recruiting veterans to find out what they do to get volunteers -- and keep them -- when the harvest is plenty and the workers are few.
+We sat down with three recruiting veterans to find out what they do to get volunteers—and keep them—when the harvest is plenty and the workers are few.

-Tom McKee, founder of Volunteer Power (VolunteerPower.com), is co-author of The New Breed: Understanding & Equipping the 21st Century Volunteer.
+Tom McKee, the founder of Volunteer Power, is co-author of The New Breed: Understanding & Equipping the 21st Century Volunteer.

-Christi Hendrickson, early childhood pastor at Open Bible Christian Center in Rapid City, South Dakota, oversees ministry to kids from birth through kindergarten, and has been actively recruiting for four years.
+Christi Hendrickson, pastor of education at Open Bible Christian Center in Rapid City, South Dakota, serves as principal in Open Bible’s schooling programs, and has been recruiting for over 10 years.

-So, sit down with us.
-Grab a cup of coffee and a highlighter, and let's see what the experts have to say about transforming empty rooms into fully staffed kid-magnets!
+So sit down with us.
+Let’s see what the experts have to say about transforming empty rooms into fully staffed kid-magnets!

-Susan: When I first started working with volunteers, I didn't have a clear vision for ministry with kids or a specific philosophy of how the ministry would be carried out.
+When I first started working with volunteers, I didn’t have a clear vision for ministry with kids or a specific philosophy of how the ministry would be carried out.
 I thought it was up to me, not God, to recruit people.
-So I also took it personally when people said, "No." Now I'm clear on why the ministry exists, the philosophy of ministry, and that people come into ministry through the power of God -- not me.
+So I also took it personally when people said, “No.” Now I’m clear on why the ministry exists, the philosophy of ministry, and that people come into ministry through the power of God—not me.

 Tom: